ElisR/whispered-vocab/README.md

 # Whispered-Vocab

 Using [Whisper](https://github.com/openai/whisper) by OpenAI to convert an audio CD of French vocabulary into [Anki](https://apps.ankiweb.net/) flashcards.
-This was a weekend project to solve a practical problem.
+(This was a weekend project to solve a practical problem.)
+With the new availability of OpenAI's GPT API, it is now possible to clean up the output from Whisper to such a point that the flashcards are very usable.

 ### Motivation